-Skilled Nursing/skilled nursing service means services provided under the licensure, scope, and standards of the Colorado Nurse and Nurse Aide Practice Act, Title 12 Article 255 of the Colorado Revised Statutes, performed by a registered nurse (RN) under the direction of a physician or allowed practitioner, or a licensed practical nurse (LPN) under the supervision of an RN and the direction of a physician or allowed practitioner, for care that cannot be delegated by the judgment of the nurse.
+Skilled Nursing/skilled nursing service means services provided under the licensure, scope and standards of the Colorado Nurse Practice Act, Title 12 Article 38 of the Colorado Revised Statutes, performed by a registered nurse (RN) under the direction of a physician or allowed practitioner, or a licensed practical nurse (LPN) under the supervision of a RN and the direction of a physician or allowed practitioner, for care that cannot be delegated by the judgment of the nurse.

-Technology Dependent means the use of medical devices without which adverse health consequences or hospitalization would likely follow. a client who:

-- a.
-Is dependent at least part of each day on a mechanical ventilator; or - Bequires prolonged intravenous administration of nutritional substances or drugs; or - Is dependent daily on other respiratory or nutritional support, including tracheostomy tube care, suctioning, oxygen support or tube feedings when they are not intermittent.

-Utilization Review Contractor means a third-party vendor contracted by the Department to perform utilization management functions for specific services.
+- G.L.
+Technology Dependent means a client whothe use of medical devices or procedures to maintain a bodily function without which adverse health consequences, creating further disability, hospitalization or death could likely follow. - a.
+Is dependent at least part of each day on a mechanical ventilator; or - Requires prolonged intravenous administration of nutritional substances or drugs; or - c.
+Is dependent daily on other respiratory or nutritional support, including tracheostomy tube care, suctioning, oxygen support or tube feedings when they are not intermittent. - M. Utilization Review Contractor means a third-party vendor contracted by the Department to perform utilization management functions for specific services.